Opus10/qik/docs/cookbook_commands.md

 # Command Examples

 Below are common command definitions.
 Note that we only provide basic dependencies in the examples.

-Some examples that depend on the Python import graph assume the [Pygraph plugin](plugin_pygraph.md) is installed.
+Some examples that depend on the Python import graph assume the [Pygraph plugin](plugin_pygraph.md) is installed and also [parametrize the command across modules](spaces.md#modules).

+Pair these commands with a [space](spaces.md) to run them in an isolated environment.

 ## Linting, Formatting, and Type Checking